decodebiology/rpkm_rnaseq_count/README.md

+**NOTE: Steps to prepare your input

-**NOTE: Length of the gene can be obtained from Gencode GTF by following command (Successfully tested upto Gencode V19):
+1) Length of the gene can be obtained from Gencode GTF by following command (Successfully tested upto Gencode V19):

 cat gencode.vXX.annotation.gtf | awk -F'\t' '{if($3=="gene") {split($9,a,";"); print a[1]"\t"$5-$4};}' | sed 's/[gene_id |"|]//g' > geneWithLength.txt

+2) join -j1  <(sort YOUR_COUNT_FILE) <(sort YOUR_GENE_LENGTH_FILE) > OUTPUT_ANNOTATED_COUNT_FILE

+3) perl rpkm_script_beta.pl OUTPUT_ANNOTATED_COUNT_FILE ActualColumnStart:ActualColumnEnd ColumnGeneLength

+Description:

+ActualColumnStart = For example you have GeneID in first column and counts starts from second column.
+This should be '2'

+ActualColumnEnd = Upto which column you need RPKM

+ColumnGeneLength = Length of each gene

 Author: Santhilal Subhash